timongeiss/analysis_weather_service_time_average/README.md

-# Analysis of time averaged output fields from weather services
-# Time-vveraging and absolute value reconstruction in weather wata
+# Time-averaging and absolute value reconstruction in weather wata

 ## Overview